 - Identify one key figure, image, or diagram that conveys the main message of the poster.
 Give it most space and place it near top of poster.

-- Know and respect your audience – will they all know any terminology and methods you mention?
+- Know and respect your audience – will they all know all the terminology and methods you mention?
 If not you need to figure out how to explain your work to a wider audience.

 - Do you need sentences and paragraphs?
 Can you use simple short statements to communicate?